syncfusion-content/ej2-angular-docs/ej2-angular/schedule/editor-template.md

 {% previewsample "page.domainurl/samples/schedule/editor-window-cs18" %}

-> You can refer to our [Angular Scheduler](https://www.syncfusion.com/angular-components/angular-scheduler) feature tour page for its groundbreaking feature representations.
-You can also explore our [Angular Scheduler example](https://ej2.syncfusion.com/angular/demos/#/material/schedule/overview) to knows how to present and manipulate data.
+N> You can refer to our [Angular Scheduler](https://www.syncfusion.com/angular-components/angular-scheduler) feature tour page for its groundbreaking feature representations.
+You can also explore our [Angular Scheduler example](https://ej2.syncfusion.com/angular/demos/#/bootstrap5/schedule/overview) to knows how to present and manipulate data.